-Daryl A. Ostrander, 64.
-Mr. Ostrander has served as a director of ON Semiconductor Corporation since February 2009.
-Mr. Ostrander has 35 years of experience in the semiconductor industry with expertise in semiconductor manufacturing, semiconductor technology, and production implementation of new products.
-From 1981 to 2008, Mr. Ostrander was the Senior Vice President, Manufacturing and Technology for AMD, a global provider of microprocessor solutions for the computing, communications and consumer electronic markets.
-On February 1, 2010, Mr. Ostrander became a director of RF Micron, Inc., a private startup company focused on the development of next generation Radio Frequency Identifier (RFID) microchips for itemized tracking applications.
-On June 2, 2012, Mr. Ostrander became a director of Caddie Central, LLC, a company that provides caddie tournament management and software services for resorts and golf tournaments.
+Daryl A. Ostrander, PhD., 65.
+Dr. Ostrander has served as a director of ON Semiconductor Corporation since February 2009.
+Dr. Ostrander has over 35 years of experience in the semiconductor industry with expertise in semiconductor manufacturing, semiconductor technology, and production implementation of new products.
+From 1981 to 2008, Dr. Ostrander was the Senior Vice President, Manufacturing and Technology for Advanced Micro Devices, Inc., a global provider of microprocessor solutions for the computing, communications and consumer electronic markets.
+From 2008 to the present, Dr. Ostrander has operated his own enterprise, Ostrander Holdings, LLC, which has engaged in various consulting and business investment opportunities.
+On February 1, 2010, Dr. Ostrander became a director of RF Micron, Inc., a private startup company focused on the development of next generation Radio Frequency Identifier (RFID) microchips for itemized tracking applications.
+On June 2, 2012, Dr. Ostrander became a director of Caddie Central, LLC, a company that provides caddie tournament management and software services for resorts and golf tournaments.
+Dr. Ostrander has also participated on the Advisory Board for Correlated Magnetics, LLC since February 3, 2011.

-Mr. Ostrander has extensive experience in the semiconductor industry.
+Dr. Ostrander has extensive experience in the semiconductor industry.
 In addition to his management experience in a publicly held semiconductor company and his entrepreneurial experience, his focus on manufacturing processes offers the Board a different viewpoint.